svpantazi/uPD7220_gfx_v5/README.md

 The update has a RC2014 bus type interface, 1M (2x512kB) of SRAM, a GAL22v10 to decode IO and provides for PLCC (Z7220) and DIP40 footprints.
 It has yet to be fully tested but it appears to work.

+In addition to the hardware images in this repository, I have a couple of videos of it in action:  (https://youtu.be/S6zECMaEpYg) and (https://youtu.be/-x2kSmCfEWI),

 Many thanks to Dylan for his work on the original project!.

 SVP